-Recognising the importance of an effective set of rules and practices in the areas of company law and corporate governance, as well as in accounting and auditing, for creating a fully-functioning market economy and for fostering trade, the Parties agree to cooperate:
+1. Recognising the importance of an effective set of rules and practices in the areas of company law and corporate governance, as well as in accounting and auditing, for creating a fully-functioning market economy and for fostering trade, the Parties agree to cooperate in relation to:

-on the protection of shareholders, creditors and other stakeholders in line with EU rules in this area;
+a) protecting shareholders, creditors and other stakeholders

-on the implementation of relevant international standards at national level and gradual approximation with the EU rules in the field of accounting and auditing, and
+b) using relevant international standards at national level, and developing appropriate domestic systems, in the field of accounting and auditing

-on further development of corporate governance policy in line with international standards, as well as gradual approximation with the EU rules and recommendations in this area.
+c) further developing of corporate governance policy in line with international standards, in particular the OECD Principles on Corporate Governance.

 Article 317

 The Parties will aim at sharing information and expertise on both existing systems and relevant new developments in these areas.
-In addition, the Parties will seek to ensure effective information exchange between business registers of EU Member States and the national register of companies of Georgia.
+In addition, the Parties will seek to ensure effective information exchange between business registers of the UK and the national register of companies of Georgia.

 Article 318

-A regular dialogue will take place on the issues covered by this Chapter.
+A regular dialogue may take place on the issues covered by this Chapter.

 Article 319

-Georgia will carry out approximation of its legislation to the EU acts and international instruments referred to in Annex XXVIII to this Agreement in accordance with the provisions of that Annex.

 CHAPTER 7